craigmichaelmartin/evanesce/README.md

 ## How does it work?

-Evanesce provides a router mirroring your web framework router, and signals of your specification which routes can depend on.
-Evanesce manages building these routes in the background when a depedency signal is triggered.
+Evanesce provides a Router (which mirrors your web framework router) and Signals (based on what you specify, and are used to define the dependecies of a route).
+Evanesce manages re-building routes in the background when a depedency signal of them is triggered.

 For example: